durgeshbg/cs50-finance/README.md

 # CS50-Finance
-This is the last P-SET from the CS50x
+## P-SET from the CS50x

+This project contains a simple flask app which is stimulates real world trading applications.